ShrutiKarandikar/Portfolio/final_project.md

 ## GitHub Profile

-More about this and all other projects can be found on my [Github page(https://github.com/ShrutiKarandikar/Portfolio/blob/master/README.md)
+More about this and all other projects can be found on my[Github page](https://github.com/ShrutiKarandikar/Portfolio/blob/master/README.md)